On the Unprovability of Circuit Size Bounds in Intuitionistic $\mathsf{S}^1_2$: Introduction

 Altogether, \Cref{thm:intro_unprovIS12} Item (\emph{ii}) and \Cref{thm:intro unprov upper bound} bring us closer to an unconditional \emph{independence} result for $\mathsf{IS}^1_2$ with respect to worst-case fixed-polynomial bounds in co-nondeterministic circuit complexity.\footnote{Formally, our results show that for each $L \in \mathsf{NP}$ there is $k$ such that the lower bound $L \notin \mathsf{coNSIZE}[n^k]$ is unprovable, and that for each $k$ there is $L \in \mathsf{NP}$ such that the upper bound $L \in \mathsf{coNSIZE}[n^k]$ is unprovable.
 While our unprovability results are robust to the use of different machines of the same time complexity to represent $L$ in a sentence, we note that they do not give a fixed pair $(L',k')$ for which both lower bounds and upper bounds are unprovable.}

 Finally, we note that both \Cref{thm:intro_unprovIS12} and \Cref{thm:intro unprov upper bound} can be extended to ``semi-classical'' formalizations of the statements, where the sub-formula inside the outermost existential quantifier can be replaced by any classically equivalent formula.
+In particular, the inner part of the lower bound sentence can be replaced with its double negation translation.
 Details of this extension are discussed in \Cref{sec:unprov_upper_bound_extension}.